Yamaha YPT-230 review

 Yamaha pianos have always been known to have a wide range of variety, class, and professionalism to them.
 I’ve stated before how they have made themselves into a great and proven company that doesn’t have to bend to the demands of a certain group.
 They simply make the machines that they want to make.

 This however can present a bit of a problem in some of their keyboards and digital pianos.
 Sometimes there seems to be no middle ground.
 They can have real top-of-the-line quality like in some of their high end PSR machines, or they can cater to the lower end of the spectrum with machines like the YPT-230.
 But there seems to be no middle ground, like Casio has with machines like the CDP-120.
 With that being said, they have still crafted something great in the YPT-230.

 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the Yamaha YPT-230 to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the Yamaha YPT-230 to the best pianos and keyboards on the market.

 Yamaha YPT230 review: Features

 The Yamaha YPT-230 is another addition in one of their portable keyboard series, which include all of the PSR’s and all of the YPT’s.
 These machines stray away from the normal construct of a digital stage piano, and in many ways they aren’t a digital piano at all.
 The look of them completely changes, along with the things you’re able to do with them.
 They’re smaller, have a much wider variety of sounds, and are built more for the learner and the synthesizer generation than for the purist pianist.